There was a time when investors were shying away from niche publishing because “journalism” was “expensive” and user-generated content was “cheap.”

 Kathy is the CEO & Publisher of Subscription Site Insider, a resource that I value, with a newsletter I open every time it arrives.
 Kathy’s goal is to help subscription website publishers become more profitable.

-Tony is President at Long Hill Media, former vice president of Folio: and min.
-If you recall the past decade, it has been a long hard road for the publishing industry and Tony has been there every step of the way.
-We continue to enjoy his thoughtful Tweets about what’s going on in the industry.
+Tony is President at Long Hill Media, and serves on the board of the Magazine Innovation Center.
+The past decade has been a long hard road for the publishing industry and Tony has been there every step of the way.
+We enjoy his thoughtful and informed commentary about what’s going on in the industry.

-Who else would you add to this list?
+Who else would you add to this list of niche publishing thought leaders?
 Let us know in the comments!

 Editor’s Note: This article was originally published in 2015 and has been updated.